-Giraffe Manor is one of Nairobi's best-known lodges: full of character and steeped in history.
-Its ivy-clad buildings are set in 12 acres of private land, surrounded by 140 acres of indigenous forest.
-Reminiscent of its 1930s ‘Out of Africa’ heydays, it is named for its resident herd of Rothschild giraffe that often ‘pop in’ for a visit.
+Giraffe Manor is one of Nairobi's best-known lodges.
+Full of character and steeped in history, its ivy-clad buildings are set in 12 acres of private land and are surrounded by 140 acres of indigenous forest.
+Reminiscent of its 1930s "Out of Africa" heydays, it is named for its resident herd of Rothschild giraffe that often pop in for a visit.

-- Easy access to both Nairobi's international and domestic airports
+- Easy access to Nairobi's international and domestic airports

 Luxury, characterful rooms

-A short stroll across the lawns take you to the AFEW Giraffe Centre where you can learn about these beautiful endangered creatures and take a guided walk around the sanctuary.
-The Manor can arrange a variety of optional local excursions for you:
+A short stroll across the lawns takes you to the AFEW Giraffe Centre where you can learn about these beautiful endangered creatures and take a guided walk around the sanctuary.
+The Manor can arrange a variety of optional local excursions for you.

 - Sight-seeing around the Langata area

-- Sheldrick Wildlife Trust, where you can meet, feed and even adopt baby elephants
+- Sheldrick Wildlife Trust where you can meet, feed and sponsor baby elephants

 - Karen Blixen Museum, dedicated to this famous Danish explorer and writer